Free Radio (network): Free Radio 80s

 On 24 May 2012, Orion Media announced it would relaunch its Gold West Midlands stations on AM frequencies and DAB as Free Radio 80s.
 The station broadcast locally produced programming playing 1980s chart music alongside news & information and sports programming.
 The station launched on Tuesday 4 September 2012.
+The breakfast show was hosted by Dave Sherwood (and then by Phil Ray from 2015) and the sports commentary was presented by Tom Ross with a show called "The Goalzone".

 On 7 January 2019, Free Radio 80s ceased broadcasting and replaced by Absolute Classic Rock on AM and DAB in Birmingham, Wolverhampton and Shropshire.
 Greatest Hits Radio West Midlands launched as part of the Greatest Hits Radio network on 105.2 FM in Birmingham and on 1359 kHz and DAB in Coventry, Herefordshire, Warwickshire and Worcestershire.

 Transmissions on 990 and 1017 kHz ceased on 30 April 2020, followed by the closure of the 1152 kHz frequency on 30 June 2020.

 Programming

-All networked programming originates from Bauer’s Manchester studios.
+All networked programming originated from Bauer's Manchester studios.

-Regional programming, under the Hits at Breakfast banner, is produced and broadcast from Bauer’s Birmingham studios weekdays from 6-10am, presented by John Dalziel and Roisin McCourt.
+Regional programming, under the Hits at Breakfast banner, was produced and broadcast from Bauer's Birmingham studios weekdays from 6-10am, presented by John Dalziel and Roisin McCourt.

-Bauer’s Birmingham newsroom broadcasts localised news bulletins on the hour from 6am to 7pm on weekdays and from 7am to 1pm on weekends with headlines on the half hour during weekday breakfast and drivetime.
+Bauer's Birmingham newsroom broadcast localised news bulletins on the hour from 6am to 7pm on weekdays and from 7am to 1pm on weekends with headlines on the half hour during weekday breakfast and drivetime.